GlacioHack/geoutils/README.md

 ## Start contributing

-1. Fork the repository, make a feature branches and push changes.
+1. Fork the repository, make a feature branch and push changes.
-2. When ready, submit a pull request from the feature branch of your fork to `GlacioHack/geoutils:master`.
+2. When ready, submit a pull request from the feature branch of your fork to `GlacioHack/geoutils:main`.
 3. The PR will be reviewed by at least one maintainer, discussed, then merged.

 More info on [our contributing page](CONTRIBUTING.md).